 - Wide Angle: The fish-eye lens on the GoPro is perfect for action shots and capturing larger objects such as a statue, temple, or tall building.

 Cons of Having A GoPro

 - Fixed Lens: This means there is no zoom with a GoPro, what you see on the screen is what you get.

 - Settings: Accessing things like ISO, exposure, etc can be a pain when trying to capture your perfect shot.

 - Micro SD Card: We typically say the more memory the better.
 We keep two 64GB and/or 128GB SD cards handy in case we run out of memory or have an issue with an SD card.

-A FEW SHOTS FROM OUR GOPRO
+A FEW PHOTOS FROM OUR GOPRO

 DRONE: DJI Mavic Pro

 After much deliberation, we recently purchased the DJI Mavic Pro.
-While the world of drones is a fairly new market, they give you a thrilling and different perspective from the sky. travel photography gear
+While the world of drones is a fairly new market, they give you a thrilling and different perspective from the sky.

 - Perspective: You’re able to capture some pretty neat images from above that you wouldn’t be able to see otherwise.